lucid2713/works/_posts/2025-12-21-operation-d.md

 ---
 layout: post
-title: Operation D: In Search of the Lost D
+title: Operation D:In Search of the Lost D
 ---

 Operation D: In Search of the Lost D, Participatory Performance, 2025